MS Architecture Info Session

 Online - Zoom meeting

 Learn about the Spitzer School's Master of Science in Architecture program, which is directed at students who already hold a professional degree in architecture and who wish to deepen their design abilities and expand their knowledge of contemporary theory, social practice, technology, and environmental systems.
 This program, designed for advanced students from different parts of the world, also affords a supportive faculty and advisory staff that connects students to resources within New York City and beyond.
-This session will include a welcome by Interim Dean Marta Gutman, a program overview by Professor Nandini Bagchee, a discussion with faculty and recent graduates, and Q&A.
+This session will include a welcome by Interim Dean Marta Gutman, a program overview by Professor Nandini Bagchee, and a discussion with Professors Ahu Aydogan and Zihao Zhang and alumni Kauser Dahegamia '20 and Stephanie Salazar '18.
+There will be ample time for questions!

 Within the curricular framework, students can choose from a number of elective courses and pursue independent coursework.
 Open-ended and flexible in many respects, the program does have certain priorities: interdisciplinarity, the city as a learning lab, experimental learning, and social engagement.